 The problem with reusable cups is if not cleaned properly they aren’t sterile and if the sperm encounters this sort of environment it can be sabotaging conception chances.
 That is why it’s best use them for single use and dispose of them afterwards.

 If you insist on using a reusable cup, and confident you can sterilize it properly without leaving it soapy etc, the only real alternative option on the market.
-Is the Ziggy Cup as it has a low dip in the cup that keeps it close to cervix.
+Is the Ziggy Cup as it has a low dip in the cup that keeps it close to the cervix.
+However it is rubbery and can’t be pressed against the cervical wall like a soft cup can.